WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 return a value based on `int16_t` and lose the least significant bit of precision from the `uint16_t` input.

-This dilemma is one reason to defer a decision.

 ### Library Support

-Because it aims to provide an alternative to existing arithmetic types which are supported by the standard library, it is conceivable that a future proposal might specialize existing class templates and overload existing functions.
+Because the aim is to provide an alternative to existing arithmetic types which are supported by the standard library, it is conceivable that a future proposal might specialize existing class templates and overload existing functions.

 Possible candidates for overloading include the functions defined in
 <cmath> and a templated specialization of `numeric_limits`.
-A type
+A new type
 trait, `is_fixed_point`, would also be useful.

 While `fixed_point` is intended to provide drop-in replacements to